• Home

 Some edges bevel, some edges not.
 Poop.

 2) An unknown substance was on the coffee table where I was cutting.
 Maybe a yogurt-covered spoon.
-Because of that carelessness, I do have a dumb little oily stain on the clean side of the mat.
-The other side of the mat was too marked up with pencil to be of any help.
-You can’t really see it in the end result with it framed behind glass, but still.
-Seriously, Emily, get your yogurt-loving act together.
+Because of that carelessness, I do have a dumb oily stain on the clean side of the mat.
+The other side of the mat was too marked up with pencil and it could not be flipped.
+You can’t really see it once it is behind glass, but still.

 Making a mess.
 Geez, don't give me nice things.

-I resized each scanned piece to be around 3.75-4″ wide, focusing on how a proportionate resize effected the height of the image (they needed to stay over 2.5″ tall), and then formatted the whole set, 4-up onto 8.5″ x 11″ pages of a word document.
-It pains me a lot (a lot, a lot) to admit that I had to take my word document to The UPS Store to have it printed in color; we only have a black and white printer, and I couldn’t exactly print it at work anymore (not that anyone does that).
+I resized each scanned piece to be around 3.75-4″ wide, focusing on how a proportionate resize affected the height of the image (they needed to stay over 2.5″ tall).
+Then, I formatted the whole set 4-up onto 8.5″ x 11″ pages of a word document.

 Printouts of the thumbnails.

-I trimmed each piece of printed art with a liberal border, and took care in taping every image into one of the open thumbnails on the freshly cut mat.
-I found it easiest to angle on the windowsill to let some light shine through the paper, just to see how much allowance I had with spacing and to make sure I wasn’t accidentally cropping out the grass or stick figure hair.
+I trimmed each piece of printed art with a generous border and took care in taping every image into one of the open thumbnails on the freshly cut mat.
+I found it easiest to angle the cut mat on the windowsill to let some light shine through the paper to monitor spacing and cropping.

 Mapping out placement for all of the art.